 You also will have regular follow ups to ensure about your progress and achieving your goals.

-Moreover, we have qualified clinical psychologists to provide counselling and support as required and advised by your doctor.
+Moreover, the qualified clinical psychologists are available to provide counselling and support as required and advised by your doctor.

 Some Weight loss Tips: